jspolsky/branchController2/README.md

 -------

 - [ ] Display network status, MAC, TCP-IP on the screen
-- [ ] Some way to restart (start) network if Ethernet is plugged in later
+- [ ] Some way to restart (start) network if Ethernet is plugged in later.